chaintuts/watchaddr/README.md

 ### General usage
 * Update auth_sample.py to auth.py using your Wifi configuration and addresses
 * Configure your preferred display (OLED or serial back to your PC) in watchaddr.py
+* Configure your preferred units in watchaddr.py (Base currency or USD)
 * Push code to your microcontroller using the ampy tool: `ampy --port <port> --baud 115200 put watchaddr.py` (repeat with your `auth.py`)

 ### OLED display usage